 Professional Advancement Committee

-Fulfills contractual requirements to ensure effective implementation of faculty evaluations, tenure and promotional reviews and sabbatical procedures.
+Fulfills contractual requirements to ensure effective implementation of faculty evaluations, tenure and promotional reviews, and sabbatical procedures.

 Advisory Committees

 Numerous programmatic and initiative requirements mandate the need for advisory processes that include internal and external stakeholders.
 All such meetings will be open meetings and will operate per the specific requirements set forth within each legal or grant requirement.